 Ghee and clarified butter are interchangeably used, however, ghee is not the same as clarified butter.

+To make ghee at home, you need only good quality, unsalted butter, preferably grass-fed butter.
 The important thing here is to understand that butter needs to be simmered for a longer period, to achieve the grainy, gritty texture of ghee.

 Pic Shown: Ghee solidifies as it cools down